equalitie/Caislean/doc/security.md

-and to make decisions accordingly as regards the location of your servers, the services you want to offer (which may be for instance illegal in some states), the activities you want to take place on your server and also your legal status (in some countries you could be considered a provider and further rules could apply to your case).
+and to make decisions accordingly as regards the location of your servers, the services you want to offer (which may be for instance illegal in some states), the activities you want to take place on your server and also your legal status (in some countries you could be labeled as a provider and further rules could apply to your case).

 Finally consider that a strong user community, if well informed, may be one of